xerial-games/marketplace-web3-sdk/README.md

 You can find more complete documentation about the Marketplace and ohter interesting services here: [Xerial GitBook docs](https://xerial.gitbook.io/xerial-doc/intro/introduction)

+## Wallet interaction

+To interact with the `Xerial Wallet` you need to send `MATIC` or `USDC` to your address.
+At the moment it is manual process.

+`Coming soon`: we are in the process of adding payment gateways that allow the user to buy any currency through any `TDC, Banks and/or Neobanks`.

 ## Blockchain features

 1. Gasless Transactions: we use `Paymaster`, `Account Abstraction ERC-4337` and `Gas Tank` to perform transactions and sponsoring the gas of users, with each user having their own Smart Account.